 Obviously, I didn’t have freesias, because I don’t have much of a garden at all.
 I think the forest is doing a great job at keeping my surroundings green and beautiful.
 But I did create a flowerbed by my spare bedroom, a caravan away from the house, where a poppy was growing from seed.

-Meanwhile, the other neighbor talked with Francis of Assisi and asked him (well, told him) to contain his pig.
+Meanwhile, my other neighbour talked with Francis of Assisi and asked him (well, told him) to contain his pig.
 Francis protested.
 Freedom was wild and free.
 He couldn’t contain her.
-‘But you domesticated her’, neighbour said.
+‘But you domesticated her’, said other neighbour.
 ‘We never had pigs in this forest until you came around.
 And your pig is eating my freesias.
 And my vegetable garden.’
-Francis promised to do something about it when he had the money, and time and less stress from all the other things life was demanding from him.
+Francis promised to do something about it when he had the money, time and less stress from all the other things life was demanding from him.

 He never did.

-He did sell Freedom’s baby piglets at a nearby stockyard, though.
+Though he did sell Freedom’s baby piglets at a nearby stockyard.

 Then the poppy started flowering abundantly in the most vibrant red-orange.
-I was delighted and so proud I took photos.
-There was one fantastic flower and nine more buds.
-I looked forward to the remaining buds coming out to make the healthy poppy look even more impressive.
-When I came and had a look the next day, the poppy was gone.
+I was delighted, and so proud that I took photos.
+There was one fantastic flower and nine more buds on the same plant.
+I looked forward to the remaining buds opening out to make this healthy poppy look even more impressive.
+But when I came and had a look the next day, the poppy was gone.
 Chewed down to the ground.
 Disappeared.
 Annihilated.

 I was annoyed.
 Very annoyed.
-A lot more annoyed than the neighbor with the freesias.
+A lot more annoyed than the other neighbour, the neighbour with the freesias.

-‘The pig’, said the neighbor of the eaten freesias.
-‘Maybe rabbits?’
+‘The pig’, said the other neighbour of the eaten freesias.
+‘Or maybe rabbits?’
 I tried.
 ‘No way; if a rabbit ate that many poppy buds, it would pass out.
 Definitely the pig.’